Code-Wen/Code-Wen.github.io/_projects/Elo_xgb.md

 ---
-title: "Using EXGboost to Predict Elo Loyalty"
+title: "Using XGBoost to Predict Elo Loyalty"
 excerpt: "My first ever Kaggle Competition!
 It was lots of fun!"
 collection: projects
 ---